 The most expensive player in the history of Manchester United and a world-record deal at the time of his return to the club, Pogba initially came through the youth ranks at Old Trafford before departing for Juventus in search of regular first-team opportunities.

-Pogba helped the Red Devils to a League Cup and Europa League double during his first season, but those successes are the club’s only pieces of major silverware in almost four seasons.
+Pogba helped the Red Devils to a League Cup and Europa League double during his first season, but those successes are the club’s only pieces of major silverware in the past five seasons.

-The 27-year-old has shown glimpses of the undoubted quality he possesses and has all the attributes to be amongst the world’s best in his position, though must begin to deliver on a consistent basis if United are to return to a status as title challengers.
+The 28-year-old has shown glimpses of the undoubted quality he possesses and has all the attributes to be amongst the world’s best in his position, but has largely failed on the consistent basis required to help turn United into title challengers.

 — Manchester United (@ManUtd) June 21, 2020